stefan-kolb/paas-profiles/README.md

 For convenience, the profiles can be viewed via executing the [sinatra app](sinatra_profiles.rb).

-**The current web interface can be viewed [online](http://paasify.it).**
+**The current web interface can be viewed at [PaaSify.it](http://paasify.it)**

 **Any errors?
 Important missing properties?
 Suggestions?
 [Contribute](#contribution)**

 ## Profile

 The code below shows a sample profile.
-The profile specification is beta and the properties are subject to change.
+The profile specification is *beta* and the properties are subject to change.

 ```javascript
 {